bernskioldmedia/Ilmenite-Cookie-Consent/Readme.md

 		--ilcc-radius: 4px;
     }

-If you would like to add your own style in addition to the two offered, you can override the style setting with the `ilcc_style` filter.
-This would let you style outside the two core positions.
+If you would like to add your own style in addition to the three offered, you can override the style setting with the `ilcc_style` filter.
+This would let you style outside the three core positions.

-### Changing the text and/or the button label.
+### Changing the texts
-You can change the the two lines of text and the button label from the customizer under the "Cookie Banner" section.
-Alternatively you can use a set of filters to return values before rendering.
+You can change all texts from the Customizer under the "Cookie Banner" section.
+Alternatively, you can use our extensive set of filters to return values before rendering.
+See the list of filters below.

-Modiyfing the title: `ilcc_consent_title`
-Modiyfing the text info: `ilcc_consent_text`
-Modiyfing the accept button label: `ilcc_accept_text`

 Just set their value somewhere in your code, such as in the functions.php file of your theme: